-The District is coordinating with the Otay River Estuary Restoration Project (ORERP), an adjacent habitat restoration project planned by Poseidon Resources and the U.S. Fish & Wildlife Service in the northern portion of Pond 20 on Refuge lands (see Attachment B).
-The ORERP is mitigation for the Carlsbad Desalination Plant, which is providing 8% of the water supply for San Diego County.
-The
+The District is coordinating with the Otay River Estuary Restoration Project (ORERP), an adjacent habitat restoration project planned by Poseidon Resources and the U.S. Fish & Wildlife Service in the northern portion of Pond 20 on Refuge lands.
+ORERP is mitigation for the Carlsbad Desalination

-IRT requested that the restoration projects merge functionally to create continuous habitat within northern and southern portions of Pond 20.
-Therefore, the ORERP team and District Staff are meeting regularly to coordinate and discuss design and grading plans, access routes, environmental review, potential hydraulic impacts, and the installation and removal of a temporary berm on Refuge lands.
+Plant, which is providing 8% of the water supply for San Diego County.
+The IRT requested that the restoration projects merge functionally to create continuous habitat within northern and southern portions of Pond 20.
+Therefore, the ORERP team and District staff are meeting to coordinate and discuss design and grading plans, access routes, environmental review, potential hydraulic impacts, and the installation and removal of a temporary berm on Refuge lands.
 The temporary berm is intended to separate the two projects during construction to prevent flooding and ensure site protection for each project.

-Regarding the potential sale of mitigation credits, credit transfers may begin following finalization of the Bank Enabling Instrument, according to the process outlined in the Bank Enabling Instrument.
+Regarding the potential sale of mitigation credits, credit transfers may begin following finalization of the Bank Enabling Instrument, according to the process outlined in the document, typically 10% of credits.
 The District has received inquiries from private companies, including Poseidon Resources, who are interested in mitigation credits.
 Additionally, other non-governmental organizations are interested in collaborating on the creation of the mitigation bank on Pond 20 to look at potential opportunities for carbon sequestration.